-On this blog I strongly believe in sharing failures as well as the successes, like my homemade mascara or homemade dish soap or experience with soap nuts.
+On this website I strongly believe in sharing failures as well as the successes, like my homemade mascara or homemade dish soap or experience with soap nuts.
 This time it’s the turn of homemade toothpaste.
 I’m being a bit harsh by calling this a failure.
 I actually like the toothpaste I created but my husband doesn’t and I don’t think my kids are going to take to it either.

 I’m interested in making my own toothpaste for a number of reasons.
 Firstly most toothpaste tubes are made from plastic – Euthymol toothpaste does come in a metal tube but I found the taste horrendous.
 Secondly toothpaste tubes are not recyclable in Ireland, neither metal nor plastic – there is a Terracycle scheme for the collection and collection of toothpaste tubes etc in America but not in Ireland.
 Thirdly, I’m trying to limit the amount of synthetic chemicals I put in my family’s bodies.

-As mentioned in a previous post I have tried toothpaste tablets but my mouth didn’t feel clean afterwards.
+As mentioned in a previous article I have tried toothpaste tablets but my mouth didn’t feel clean afterwards.
 Some people believe that toothpaste made from certain natural ingredients can help teeth to remineralise, i.e. fix existing cavities.
 I’m usually a big sceptic when it comes to stuff like this but in the past I’ve had personal experience of a hole in my teeth remineralising, which my dentist confirmed for me.
 It wasn’t as a result of using homemade toothpaste but it was proof that teeth can remineralise.

 I’ve tried about 4 recipes for homemade toothpaste over the past few years, all of which left me gagging or created blockages in our pipes (household not bodily!).
 Most recipes call for bicarbonate of soda but this ingredient left an awful after-taste in my mouth and upset my stomach.
 They also tend to call for coconut oil, but in Ireland’s generally cold climate we found that this caused our pipes to start smelling.
 I have read that you can prevent this problem by spitting into a compost after washing your teeth instead of the sink, but being honest this just wouldn’t be a runner in our house.
 I would imagine that a less solid oil base like olive or almond might work better in Ireland but I wanted to find a recipe that needed as few ingredients as possible and found one that I think doesn’t need any oil to work.